 Cheapest time to go to the Greek islands

-In fact, most visitors find the weather a lot more pleasant in June and September rather than in July and August.
-So, unless you have to take time off in August, by all means avoid it and visit Greece in September instead.
+Most visitors find the weather a lot more pleasant in June and September rather than in high season.
+So, unless the only time you can take a holiday is in August, visit Greece in September instead.

 While some visitors still swim in November or December, most people will not find it pleasant.
-As a consequence, there aren’t as many sailing tours in the off-season – you’d get a much wider selection in summer.
+In addition, there aren’t as many sailing tours in the off-season – you’d get a much wider selection in summer.

 You should also consider daylight hours.
 Sunset in winter is around 17.30, while in summer it’s between 20.00 and 21.00, so there are more chances for daytime activities.

-If you don’t really care about warm weather or swimming, but you are here to hike, see the archaeological sites or just to relax, come in late autumn or early spring.
-Accommodation will be cheap, you will avoid the scorching sun, and the locals will have more time and energy to talk with you.
-Note that some of the sites and museums may close in the late afternoon, so plan your visit accordingly.
+These months are ideal for anyone who wants to hike, see the archaeological sites or just to relax.
+Accommodation will be cheap, you will avoid the scorching sun while still having good weather, and the locals will have more time and energy to talk to you!

 Cheapest time to go on a roadtrip around Greece